CHill-Three/vivado.github.io/README.md

 <!-- 1).
 To break lines: do two spaces after the line or do <br/> -->

 <!-- Title -->
-# CHill-Three's github.io vivado Page
+# CHill-Three's github.io Vivado Page
 Hey there!
-Welcome to my vivado repository created on (3/14/2021)<br/>
+Welcome to my Vivado repository created on (3/14/2021)<br/>
 I hope you enjoy looking around!<br/>
 <!-- Table of Contents (TITLES) -->